S-Hermanides/fh_tracker/readme.md

 # Input jersey colors to identify teams: Team1, Team2
 jersey_colors = 'white','blue'
+# I have created a color dictionary in color_detect.py, but values may need to be tuned for your video, lighting etc.

 # score threshold is a hyperparameter for Yolo, the confidence score of a detection being a certain class.
 score_threshold = 0.5